lunar1um/archive/public/md/profile.md.md

 ### fun fact(s)
 my birthday is in november, the rest is for you to figure out...
+my github was really dead until linux is the key that got me into coding, gotta give it the credit for that..!

 ### know me better (if u want)
 i love talking, pls pls i love being disturbed (not when i'm working tho)